ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage I ActivFORMS: Design and Verify Feedback Loop Model

+Specifying stubs is a domain-specific effort.
+However, ActivFORMS-ta supports designers with a set of templates to devise the stubs for a problem at hand, specified as timed automata.
+Fig.~\ref{Stub_templates} shows the templates for the probe and effector stubs.

+For the \textit{Probe stub}, after initialization, the probe collects sample data from the system, the relevant qualities, and the environment.
+The sample data is typically specified as a sequence of configurations.
+The probe then triggers the monitor model of the feedback loop that starts an adaptation cycle.
+When the feedback loop cycle completes, the probe starts a new cycle as long as sample data is available.

+For the \textit{Effector stub}, when an adaptation action is invoked by the executor model, the effector determines the element of the managed system that needs to be adapted and the steps that need be be applied.
+Once the feedback loop workflow is completed, the effector receives a notification from the MAPE models; it can then check whether the configuration is correctly adapted (\textit{ResultsCorrect}) or not (\textit{ResultsIncorrect}).
+For more info about stubs for DeltaIoT, we refer to the ActivFORMS website.

-ActivFORMSi offers a set of generic properties that MAPE models specified with the model templates should comply to.
-These properties are specified in TCTL, using the Uppaal modeling language~\cite{tutorial04} (for a specification of the grammar, see Appendix A).
+\paragraph{\textbf{Verify MAPE Models}} ActivFORMS-ta offers a set of generic properties that the MAPE models specified with the model templates should comply to.
+These properties refer to functional requirements for the feedback loop and are pivotal in ensuring correct behavior of the feedback loop.
+The properties are specified in TCTL, using the Uppaal modeling language~\cite{tutorial04} (for the grammar, see the ActivFORMS website).
 As explained in Section \ref{section:preliminaries}, TCTL expressions allow verifying properties such as safety, liveness, etc. The Uppaal tool is used to verify the MAPE models.
-ActivFORMSi offers the following list of basic properties:
+ActivFORMS-ta offers the following set of basic properties: